 Vancouver residents mark 100th day of 7 p.m. cheer

-Residents in Vancouver's West End neighbourhood cheer to thank health care workers at 7 p.m. during the COVID-19 pandemic.
+Residents in Vancouver's West End neighbourhood cheer to thank health care workers at 7 p.m. during the early months of COVID-19 pandemic.

 VANCOUVER -- Some West End residents held an especially noisy pot-banging session to mark the 100th day of the 7 p.m. cheer – a way city-dwellers have been saying "thank you" to frontline and essential workers during the COVID-19 pandemic.